-STS2326 Surgical Procedures II
+STS2327 Surgical Procedures II

 This course will focus on the fundamental concepts of surgical technology.
 Topics covered will include floor plan design, the various support departments, equipment, and supplies used during surgery, instrumentation, patient positioning, proper techniques for setting up a surgical case, and circulating the sterile field.
-Key concepts include

-Prerequisites: STS2325C
+Key concepts include surgical asepsis, consent, and case selection, instrumentation, and room preparation, preparation of the sterile field, performing the surgical count, and monitoring the sterile field.
+Students perform "mock surgery" and will demonstrate surgical procedure set ups for Orthopedic, Neuro, Plastic, Vascular, and Cardio-thoracic surgery.
+Prerequisites: STS2325C Credit Hours: 5

-STS2936 Exam Prep
+STS2937 Exam Prep

 Upon completion of this course, the student shall be ready to attempt the national CST exam.
-This course will provide the student with the necessary review in order to give the best possibility of successfully attempting the national certifying exam.
-Materials covered will include a comprehensive review of all body systems, instrumentation, procedural methods, supplies, medications, as well a test-taking techniques.
+This course will provide the student with the necessary review To give the best possibility of successfully attempting the national certifying exam.
+Materials covered will include a comprehensive review of all body systems, instrumentation, procedural methods, supplies, medications, as well as test-taking techniques.
+Prerequisites: STS2271